aderylo/Green-Forest-Bank/README.md

 To run it:
 ```
-docker run -p 22:22 -p 8000:8000 app
+docker run -p 22:22 -p 443:443 app
 ```
-App will be served on 8000 port and one can connect with root user via ssh root@host.
+App will be served on 443 port (https://host) and one can connect to a container via ssh in following manner "ssh root@host".
+For example, to connect with an app from a localhost https://0.0.0.0 should suffice.

 ## Firewall
 In order to apply firewall rules using nft run following command with root privileges: